-The founders of Zooblu, Tod and Cassie Lancaster, needed a travel umbrella for a trip to Spain.
-They did a lot of research and found what they thought was a great umbrella.
+The story of the WindFarer starts with a journey.
+The founders of Zooblu needed a travel umbrella for a trip to Spain, so they did what we all do when we need a quality product: internet research.
+After hours of combing review sites, we found what we thought was the perfect umbrella.
 The product listing claimed this umbrella was "unbreakable" and "windproof" and "tested to 60 mph," along with a whole lot of other stuff.

-It sounded good, so they bought it.
-When their new umbrella arrived at their doorstep a few days later, however, it wasn’t so impressive; it was a flimsy, shallow, thin-canopied, incredibly average umbrella.
+It sounded good, so we bought it.
+When our new umbrella arrived at our doorstep a few days later, however, it wasn’t so impressive; it was a flimsy, shallow, thin-canopied, incredibly average umbrella.
 The only thing superior about it was the sales pitch.

-That’s when they decided to make the WindFarer: a truly great umbrella that combines time-tested design with superior craftsmanship.
+That’s when we decided to make the WindFarer: a truly great travel umbrella that combines time-tested design with superior craftsmanship.

 What Makes the WindFarer Better